Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 ***Lieutenant Anthony "Abbott" Costello***

 The Hotball had been a wild success.
-The transit tunnel...less so.
+The transit tunnel... less so.
 Big Hotel were *not* happy to have them there.

 It was a hazardous enough space already, being basically a highway-width road tunnel with a cargo handling maglev rail system running both ways, plus gravity assistance.